Embassy of India

 30. Metro Rail Projects: Presently, six Metro Rail projects (Ahmedabad, Bangalore, Chennai, Delhi, Kolkata, Mumbai) are being implemented with technical and financial support from Government of Japan.
 JICA has extended ODA to develop these Metro systems and redesign the urban landscape through green transportation systems.
 Propulsion and control systems are also supplied by Japanese manufacturing companies with their base in India.

-32. Space Cooperation between ISRO & JAXA: ISRO and JAXA have active collaboration in X-ray astronomy, satellite navigation, lunar exploration and Asia Pacific Regional Space Agency Forum (APRSAF).
+32. Space Cooperation between ISRO & JAXA: Space Cooperation between ISRO & JAXA: In November 2023 embassy of India celebrated the success of landing of moon, the Chairman ISRO addressed virtually and President JAXA joined physically along with other senior officials of JAXA and astronauts.
+In August 08, 2023 Dr. Saku Tsuneta, Vice-Chair of Japan’s Cabinet Committee on National Space Policy (CNSP) and Director General, National Astronomical Observatory of Japan (NAOJ) visited ISRO Headquarters met Shri S. Somanath, Chairman, Indian Space Research Organisation (ISRO)/ Secretary, Department of Space (DOS) and discussed India-Japan space science cooperation including Joint LUPEX (Lunar Polar Exploration) Mission.
+ISRO and JAXA have active collaboration in X-ray astronomy, satellite navigation, lunar exploration and Asia Pacific Regional Space Agency Forum (APRSAF).
 They signed an MoC in November 2016 to pursue future cooperative activities in the use and exploration of outer space exclusively for peaceful purposes under which they signed the Implementation Arrangement (IA) concerning collaborative activities on APRSAF/SAFE Agromet Project in November 2019, on rice crop area and air quality monitoring and on IRNSS Range and Integrity Monitoring Station (IRIMS) in March 2021.
-On November 2, 2021, the Second Meeting of the Japan-India Space Dialogue was held virtually.
+On 02 November 2021, the Second Meeting of the Japan-India Space Dialogue was held virtually.
 The dialogue provided an opportunity to exchange information on the space policy of each country and to hold discussions on space security, bilateral cooperation between JAXA and ISRO, their space industries, global navigation satellite systems, space situational awareness (SSA), space-related rules and norms, and other areas of mutual interest.

-37. Indian Community in Japan: In recent years, there has been a change in the composition of the Indian community with the arrival of many professionals, including IT professionals and engineers.
+38. Indian Community in Japan: In recent years, there has been a change in the composition of the Indian community with the arrival of many professionals, including IT professionals and engineers.
 The Nishikasai area in Tokyo is emerging as a “mini-India”.
 Their growing numbers had prompted the opening of three Indian schools.
-Over 40,000 Indians live in Japan, of which 282 are students with 30-40% pursuing doctoral courses.
-Also, there are around 150 professors and 50 research visa holders.
+Around 48,000 Indians currently live in Japan.